spryker/spryker-docs/docs/scos/dev/front-end-development/202311.0/oryx/building-applications/styling/oryx-icon-system.md

 - grade
 - optical size

-Additionally, you can configure whether an icon contains a direction (see the section on directionality below).)
+Additionally, you can configure the direction of icons.
+For more details, see [Configuring icons for right-to-left](#configuring-icons-for-right-to-left).

 ### Global configuration